mnedelchev-vn/pancakeswap-sniper-bot/README.md

 * `senderPrivateKey` - this is the private key of the wallet address which will be used to execute the buying transaction.
 String, 66 bytes size starting with `0x`. *If you're using MetaMask then you will have to manually add `0x` at the beginning of your private key, because MetaMask is displaying the private key with 64 bytes size.*

 #### Optional parameters:
+* `node` - by default the bot will be using a standard BSC node.
+This node will be enough for signing transactions, but however if you want be fast as possible in presales you should find your self a fast node ( usually they're not free ).
+When you're able to provide a node better than the standard one you can pass it as `node` parameter.
+The node has to be full URI to the RPC endpoint, example: `https://localhost:8545`.
 * `gasLimit` - the maximum amount of gas you are willing to consume on a transaction, default value is 500000.
 *( This value may not be sufficient in some cases, because some projects require more `gasLimit` in order for the tokens to be transferred. )*
 * `gasPrice` - the transaction gas price in Gwei, default value is 10 Gwei.